 What does a property valuation comprise of?

 A valuation can be carried out on behalf of a client, or a lender, to establish an accurate market value of a residential property or commercial premises.
-Following a site visit and valuation survey, the valuer will conduct research into similar local properties in order to arrive at a conclusive valuation, detailed in a valuation report.
+The valuer will conduct research into similar local properties in order to arrive at a conclusive valuation, detailed in a valuation report.

 How does the surveyor determine the value of the property?